Division ring: Relation to fields and linear algebra

 All fields are division rings, and every non-field division ring is noncommutative.
 The best known example is the ring of quaternions.
 If one allows only rational instead of real coefficients in the constructions of the quaternions, one obtains another division ring.
 In general, if R is a ring and S is a simple module over R, then, by Schur's lemma, the endomorphism ring of S is a division ring; every division ring arises in this fashion from some simple module.

 Much of linear algebra may be formulated, and remains correct, for modules over a division ring D instead of vector spaces over a field.
 Doing so, one must specify whether one is considering right or left modules, and some care is needed in properly distinguishing left and right in formulas.
 In particular, every module has a basis, and Gaussian elimination can be used.
 So, everything that can be defined with these tools works on division algebras.
 Matrices and their products are defined similarly.
-However, a matrix that is left invertible need not to be right invertible, and if it is, its right inverse can differ from its left inverse.
-(See Generalized inverse § One-sided inverse.)

 Determinants are not defined over noncommutative division algebras.
 Most things that require this concept cannot be generalized to noncommutative division algebras, although generalizations such as quasideterminants allow some results to be recovered.

 Working in coordinates, elements of a finite-dimensional right module can be represented by column vectors, which can be multiplied on the right by scalars, and on the left by matrices (representing linear maps); for elements of a finite-dimensional left module, row vectors must be used, which can be multiplied on the left by scalars, and on the right by matrices.
 The dual of a right module is a left module, and vice versa.
 The transpose of a matrix must be viewed as a matrix over the opposite division ring D^{op} in order for the rule (AB)^{T} = B^{T}A^{T} to remain valid.